cocos/cocos-docs/en/editor/extension/contributions-preferences.md

 The editor allows each extension to register its own configuration, and then displays some or all of the editor configuration within the Preferences panel.
 In this panel, the modifications are editor feature-related configurations.

-For project-related configurations, please move to [Project Settings](./contributions-project.md) description.
+For project-related configurations, please review the [Project Settings](./contributions-project.md) documentation.

 ## Description of the Preferences Panel

-Preferences panel can be opened via the top menu **Cocos Creator -> Preferences**.
+The Preferences panel can be opened via the top menu **Cocos Creator -> Preferences**.

 ![preferences](./image/preferences-tool.png)